peteroupc/peteroupc.github.io/bernsupp.md

     - _**fbelow**(n, k) = (k/n)\***fbelow**(n&minus;1, max(0, k&minus;1)) + ((n&minus;k)/n)\***fbelow**(n&minus;1, min(n&minus;1, k)), and_
     - _**fabove**(n, k) = (k/n)\***fabove**(n&minus;1, max(0, k&minus;1)) + ((n&minus;k)/n)\***fabove**(n&minus;1, min(n&minus;1, k)),_

-    _for all n&ge;1 other than powers of 2.
+    _for every integer n&ge;1 other than a power of 2.
 Parts 1 and 2 of this proposition still apply to the modified scheme._

 _Proof._ Parts 1 and 2 follow from Theorems 1 through 4, as the case may be.
 For part 1, the lower polynomials are replaced by the degree-_n_ Bernstein approximations of _f_, and they meet the conditions in those theorems by Jensen's inequality.
 For part 2, the upper polynomials are involved instead of the lower polynomials.
 Part 3 also follows from Remark B of Nacu and Peres (2005)<sup>[**(1)**](#Note1)</sup>. &#x25a1;